 Mandatory Policy

-To help fulfill its mission, the board supports the concept of community education within the district.
+To help fulfill its mission, the Linn-Mar Board of Directors supports the concept of community education within the district.

-The superintendent [or designee] will be responsible for the development and implementation of the community education program in the district.
+The superintendent [or designee] will be responsible for the development and implementation of the community education program for the district.

 Adopted: 6/70